4 Jingshan Front St., Dongcheng District, Beijing, China

 The Forbidden City is also a treasure trove of movable cultural relics; it is the seat of the National Palace Museum.
 It has over 1.8 million movable cultural relics, including more than 1.68 million pieces of precious relics.
 In 2012, the highest single-day passenger flow volume of Forbidden City exceeded 180,000 people, and annual passenger flow volume exceed 15 million people.
 It can be regarded as the busiest museum in the world.

 Forbidden City is surrounded by wall which is 10-meter high, 960-meter long from north to south and 753-meter wide from east to west, covering an area of 720,000 square meters which is the largest in the world.
 The entire construction of the Forbidden City is enclosed by two solid line of defense; the outside of this palace is a moat which is 52 meters in width, 6 meters in depth, and 3800 meters in length.
-The palace has 4 gates including Meridian Gate (Wumen) in the south, the Gate of Devine Might (Shenwumen)
+The palace has 4 gates including Meridian Gate (Wumen) in the south, the Gate of Devine Might (Shenwumen) in the north, Donghua Gate (Donghuamen) in the east and Xihua Gate (Xihuamen) in the west.
+The four corners of the wall stand with 4 turrets which has 3-layer roof and 72 ridges, which are exquisitely carved, uniquely shaped and masterpieces of ancient Chinese architecture.

 Based on its layout and function, Forbidden City is divided into two parts - the "Outer Palace" and "Inner Court".
 These two parts are bounded by Gate of Heavenly Purity (Qianqingmen): south is outer palace and north is inner court.
 The building atmosphere is very different between these two parts.